fiann/greasemonkey-scripts/README.md

 Install GreaseMonkey, or a modern clone such as [ViolentMonkey](https://violentmonkey.github.io/).

 From the ViolentMonkey dashboard, Add Script and choose Add From URL.
+You will need the "raw" button from the code page.

 ## Script index